robecampbelljr/MUD/README.md

 [evennia]: https://github.com/evennia/evennia.git

 ### Purpose
 This is a "tutorial world".
-I will be following the evennia [Evennia Beginner Tutorial].
+I will be following the [Evennia Beginner Tutorial].
 I will be using this README's in the _Journal/_ folder to for notes during the learning process as well as anecdotal experiences while following the tutorial.

 [Evennia Beginner Tutorial]: https://www.evennia.com/docs/latest/Howtos/Howtos-Overview.html#beginner-tutorial